raialok/website/content/about.md

   name = "Alok Rai"
 +++

-The world is full of interesting problems that can be solved with focus, skill, and sheer determination, improving our lives.
+I am a software engineer in Paris.The world is full of interesting problems that can be solved with focus, skill, and sheer determination, improving our lives.
 I like to work on the subset of problems solvable with technological innovation and strategic thinking.
-I currently work as a software engineer in Paris.
 My primary interests are product management, artificial intelligence, and distributed systems.

 In spare time, I enjoy reading, hiking, and urban exploration.